ume05rw/BrWebHost/README.md

 ## Description

 This is Web Remote-Controller for Broadlink Devices on your LAN.
 It Learning any IR Remote Controls for Rm, Switch Operating for SP3, and Displaying Sensor values for A1.
+Others include Wake on LAN, Script Executer, Remote-Script Runner.
 Touch operation like a smartphone-app has been realized.

 ## Supported Platform
-* Windows7, Windows8.1, Windows10 (only x64 platform)
+* Windows7, Windows8.1, Windows10 (**only x64 platform**)
 * Any Linux on x64
-* RaspberryPi (Raspbian)
+* RaspberryPi (**Raspbian November 2018 or later**)

 ## Usage for Windows
 1. [Download Zip-Arvhive.](https://github.com/ume05rw/BrWebHost/releases/download/release1.0.1/SetupBrWebHost.zip)
 2. Unzip archived-files.
 3. Run 'setup.exe', to Install your system.
-4. Run 'Start BrWebHost' on your Desktop Shoptcut, to Inisialize and Start.
+4. Run 'Start BrWebHost' on your Desktop Shoptcut and little wait, it wake up Browser.

 [ScriptAgent](https://github.com/ume05rw/BrWebHost/releases/download/release1.0.1/SetupScriptAgent.zip) is tiny implementation that limits to Script Execution Only.
 It makes BrWebHost Remote-Scripting more convenient.